 Significance of your personal context

-Coping with painful experiences
+Dealing with painful experiences

 Methods used in gestalt therapy

 This therapy technique involves visualizing and taking part in an imaginary conversation with yourself or another person.
+This is especially helpful in case you experience unresolved feelings

-Two-chair
+Two-chair work

-This is the same as the empty chair technique, but in this gestalt therapy exercise, you take turns and switch between the two chairs every so often.
+This is the same as the empty chair technique, but in this Gestalt therapy exercise, you take turns and switch between the two chairs every so often.
 When you are in the other chair, you answer the questions you asked before, as the person you’re imagining yourself talking to.

 Discovering emotions

-During therapy sessions, when you talk about emotions, your therapist may ask you where you feel that emotion in your body.
-For example, you may show it as a feeling in the chest, tightness in the shoulders, or a lump in the throat.
+For example, you may experience it as a feeling in the chest, a tensing of the shoulders, or a lump in your throat.

 Focusing on “I” statements

-Activities such as drawing and painting can help to improve self-awareness in the present moment.
+Creative experiments such as drawing and painting can help to improve self-awareness in the present moment.

-Also, this gestalt therapy technique is beneficial for you as it aids in enhancing awareness about yourself, and your perception of previous experiences.
+Also, this Gestalt therapy technique is beneficial for you as it aids in enhancing awareness about yourself, and your perception of previous experiences.

-Your therapist works closely with you during the sessions, observing gestures and facial expressions.
 For example, the therapist may ask, “I notice you put your hand on your belly when talking.
-Why do you suppose you do that?”
+What’s happening for you as you do that?”

-Your therapist may ask you to give your body parts or facial expressions a voice and talk from that place.
-Focusing on body language with your counselor gives you greater awareness of what you are doing and what it means, which your therapist can use to help you work through your issues.
+Focusing on your body’s expression (and bodily knowledge) with your therapist gives you greater awareness of what you are doing and what it means for you, which your therapist can use to help you work through your issues.

 Enhancement/repetition